-The development of VoIP, or Voice over Internet Protocol, has transformed deskphones, or hard phones.
-The old traditional desk phones are fast turning obsolete, as most modern deskphones now operate over VoIP.
+The development of VoIP, or Voice over Internet Protocol, has transformed desk phones, or traditional hard phones.
+The old traditional desk phones are fast turning obsolete, as most modern office desk phones now operate over VoIP.

 - The Different Types of VoIP Phone Systems that Organizations Use

 - Why VoIP Desk Phones Are Not a Best Fit for Modern Organizations

 VoIP desk phones are the phones that plug into your company’s IP network via an Ethernet cable to connect calls through the internet using a VoIP service.
 With this phone system, businesses can choose a managed service, where a service provider provides support and configures your system through a platform located in the cloud.

 Top Reasons Why Businesses Choose IP Desk Phones

 Organizations usually migrate from traditional copper-wire telephone systems to VoIP systems for two primary reasons:

 – To save costs.

 Since VoIP desk phones offer both voice and data to run on the same network, use a company’s existing hardware, and are more cost-effective when compared to PBX (private branch exchange) lines, businesses opt for this phone system.
 Some of the other reasons that organizations go for VoIP Desk Phones include:

 – VoIP phone systems for businesses offer a communication package deal that includes phone calls, fax, voicemail, email, and web conferences.